Fortycoats & Co.: Origins of Fortycoats

 The name Johnny Fortycoats first appears in Dublin folklore in the 1930s.
 Although generally taken to be the nickname of a man called Patrick Marlow, it may perhaps have been applied to more than one person, including one of a couple of tramps who walked the coast of Dublin at the time of the television series.
 It was his habit to wear several coats, hence the nickname.

 Wanderly Wagon

 The show was a spin-off from Wanderly Wagon, in which Fortycoats was played by Bill Golding, who also played Rory.
 The in joke of the programme was that Fortycoats only ever visited in his flying sweetshop when Rory had gone off on some errand and Rory seemed to doubt Fortycoats existence because he never met him.
-When Goulding left the series, Fran Dempsey took over the heavily disguised role of Fortycoats but not that of Rory, who was written out.
+When Golding left the series, Fran Dempsey took over the heavily disguised role of Fortycoats but not that of Rory, who was written out.

 Eugene Lambert (creator of Wanderly Wagon) said he had no involvement with the spin-off and described it as "a rehash of our programme".